Accounting profession and careers

 - Association of Certified Chartered Accountants (ACCA)

-Each professional body has different requirements that must be met before full membership of the body can be obtained.
+Each professional body has different requirements that you must meet before you can become a full member.
 The requirements cover three areas:

-To meet the academic requirements of these professional bodies, students should complete at least a 3-year BCom degree and include the following courses to meet the CA ANZ required competence area:
+To meet the academic requirements of these professional bodies, you should at least complete a Bachelor of Commerce (BCom) degree and include the following courses from 2021 onwards:

 - Business Law: COML 203 and COML 204